 Let us first search Requirements and map them with the Test Case.
 You can fill search fields and search.
 Click on Search to get list of Requirement(s).

-Select the Requirement and click on Apply Mapping Changes.
+Select the desired Requirement and click on the Apply Mapping Changes.

-Select desired Test plan(s) and click on Apply Mapping Changes to map them.
+Select the desired Test Plan and click on the Apply Mapping Changes.

-Let us execute mapped Test Case which would get fail (as we have not provided mandatory Data Input Arguments).
+Let us execute mapped Test Case which would get fail.

 Click on Run Now, fill all required fields, check Show Advanced Settings checkbox and click on Next.